Healthy Homes Assessment Taita

 Taita Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory throughout Taita and New Zealand rental houses where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is mandatory in all Taita and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and private landlords have to make sure their rental properties comply according to Healthy Homes Standard within 90 days of any new, renewed or varied lease.
+• Private landlords and property managers are required to make sure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of a new, renewed or varied lease.

-• All boarder houses (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must meet the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must meet the Healthy Homes Standard regardless of the date the tenancy was started.

 From 1 July 2023

-• All houses let to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All houses rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes